 Prior to applying for VAWD accreditation, outsourcing facilities must meet all of the below conditions.

 - Must be registered with FDA as an outsourcing facility

 - Must be the recipient of an inspection that occurred subsequent to registration with FDA that indicates compliance with current Good Manufacturing Practices and required provisions of the Federal Act

-- Must have no open FDA actions.
-This includes unresolved 483s, warning letters, or recalls
+- Must have no open FDA actions or must be able to substantiate ongoing communication with FDA towards resolution.
+This includes unresolved 483s, warning letters, or recalls.

 - Must not be the subject of serious FDA regulatory actions or any criminal investigation prior to registration

 - Must ship in accordance with their home state’s (and states to which they ship product) current license requirements for outsourcing facilities (pharmacy, wholesaler, or both)

 Failure to meet these conditions may result in the application being closed or loss of the VAWD accreditation.